laher/yt/README.md

 ### Matching documents

-Instead of selecting the first document, `yt` queries documents until it finds a document matching the 'document query'.
+Instead of selecting the first document, `yt` can query documents to find a document matching the 'document query'.

 ```
     yt -dq='{{eq .kind "ConfigMap"}}' < sample.yaml